Hello All! Thank you for taking the time to read my first story and bearing with me as I figure out what the heck I am doing!

 Each day, my hopes of finding my father alive began to fade.
 The days turned to weeks and then months.
 I sighed again as I closed my laptop and raised my head.
 I had an apartment in Port Angeles, but I stayed at the house while the investigation was underway.
 I wanted to be available if anyone needed me.
 The lead investigator on the case, Agent Biers, called this morning to ask if he could come by to speak with me.
 It wouldn't be the first time he'd come to the house, but it had been a while since he had paid a visit.
 I could feel it in my bones that he would tell me they were closing the case.
 I knew they couldn't stay here forever, and when the knock came, I pulled myself out of the chair and straightened my clothes before opening the door to a middle-aged man with kind eyes.
 Agent Biers wore a tight-lipped smile, and we greeted each other politely as I led him through the front hall.
 I offered him some coffee, but he shook his head and lowered himself to the couch, casting a sympathetic look my way.

 Here it comes.

-"I'm sorry we weren't able to do more for you.
-I wish to God I could give you answers as to what happened to your father, but the truth is, we just don't know,...and without any new leads,...The Bureau will officially be closing the case."
+"I'm sorry we weren't able to do more for you," he said gently.
+"I wish I could give you definitive answers about what happened to your father, but the truth is … we just don't know, and without any new leads, The Bureau will have to shut down the investigation."

 I looked up as he addressed me, realizing I had been zoning out.

-I gave him a small smile.
-He really was a kind man.
+I gave him a weak smile.

-"Agent Biers, Thank you for all you've done to help find my dad.
+I stood with him and reached out to shake his hand.
+"Agent Biers, thank you for all you've done to help find my father.
 I know you tried, and for that, I'm grateful.
-Please call me if you hear anything, anything at all."
+Please, let me know if you hear anything; anything at all."

-"I absolutely will Miss Swan."
+"I absolutely will, Miss Swan."